alexander-scott/Enhanced-Trigger-Box/README.md

 #### Component Fields

-gameObject:- The gameobject that will modified.
+GameObject:- The gameobject that will modified.

-gameObjectName:- If you cannot get a reference for a gameobject you can enter it's name here and it will be found (GameObject.Find()) and modified
+GameObject Name:- If you cannot get a reference for a gameobject you can enter it's name here and it will be found (GameObject.Find()) and modified

-modifyType:- This is the type of modification you want to happen to the gameobject.
-Options are destroy, disable and enable.
+Modify Type:- This is the type of modification you want to happen to the gameobject.
+Options are destroy, disable, enable, disable component and enable component.

+Select Component:- This is the Unity component on the gameobject that you want to enable/disable.

 ![Modify GameObject Response](https://alex-scott.co.uk/img/portfolio/TrigBoxSS/ModifyGameObjectResponse.png)